 There are several key components to an insurance plan that determine when and for how much you will be reimbursed: your deductible, your coinsurance, and your allowed amount.

 This information can typically be found in an explanation of benefits that was mailed to you when your plan started, or on your insurance company’s online portal.
 You can always find this information by calling the number listed on the back of your insurance card.
-Before starting care at Two Chairs, the Care Coordination team can also help find this information for you.
+If Two Chairs is out-of-network with your plan, before starting care, our Care Coordination team can also help find this information for you.

 A deductible is the amount of money one must pay out-of-pocket before insurance benefits kick in and typically reset on a yearly basis.
 Deductibles vary depending on plan and insurance company.
 They are also often different for in-network and out-of-network services, and can range from $0 to $24,000.
 Any healthcare payments that you make for out-of-network services and file with your insurance company count towards your deductible.